parallax/jsPDF/HOTFIX_README.md

 In certain cases, closing a fill would result in a path resolving to an incorrect point.
 The was most likely fixed when we refactored matrix logic.
 Enabling this hotfix will ignore a most-likely unneeded workaround.

+##scale_text

+###Applies To
+context2d plugin

+### Affects
+Drawing and Filling Text when a scale transformation is active.

+### Description
+jsPDF currently has no way to draw scaled text.
+This hotfix scales the current font size by the x-axis scale factor.

 #Accepted Hotfixes
 There a currently no accepted hotfixes.